+Student name:

+(Please Print)

-Student name: (Please Print) ASTATI affect r have a estand that criminal background checks may occur as part of my professional education at E. Evidence of a previous charge or conviction of a felony/misdemeanor on my record may my progress in this program.
-While the faculty cannot realistically determine whether this will my future impact on my ability to work in my profession, I do understand that the following could arise during my time as a student or as a graduate of the program.
-1. Certain rotation sites could deny me access for rotation.
-2. Hospitals or other health care institutions could refuse to allow me access for a clinical experience.
-3. The above two issues could make it impossible for me to complete the clinical portion of my education and therefore not graduate.
-4. Upon graduation, a state licensing agency could refuse to grant me a license.
-5. As a licensed professional, certain health care institutions could refuse to grant me privileges.
-6. There could be other, unforeseen, impacts of this incident on my ability to practice as a professional.
-Studen t Name (please print) Studen t's signature Date To be signed and returned to the School of Nursing for placement in Student's File
+I understand that criminal background checks may occur as part of my professional education at ASTATE.
+Evidence of a previous charge or conviction of a felony/misdemeanor on my record may affect my progress in this program.
+While the faculty cannot realistically determine whether this will have any future impact on my ability to work in my profession, I do understand that the following issues could arise during my time as a student or as a graduate of the program.

+- 1. Certain rotation sites could deny me access for rotation. - 2.
+Hospitals or other health care institutions could refuse to allow me access for a clinical experience. - 3.
+The above two issues could make it impossible for me to complete the clinical portion of my education and therefore not graduate. - 4.
+Upon graduation, a state licensing agency could refuse to grant me a license. - 5.
+As a licensed professional, certain health care institutions could refuse to grant me privileges. - 6.
+There could be other, unforeseen, impacts of this incident on my ability to practice as a professional.

+Student Name (please print)

+To be signed and returned to the School of Nursing for placement in Student's File